 A single web IIS server running on Windows Server can host multiple websites.
 However, in order IIS to distribute HTTP requests correctly, each website has to be identified with some unique value.
 In case of an IIS website, it consists of three attributes that make up a unique combination for each website.
 These are:

 - an IP address

-- a host header
+- a host header (host name)

 IP:Port:Hostname.
 Thus, if you want to host multiple websites on the same port and IP address, you will have to use a unique Host header.
 What is it?
 Host header is a part of an HTTP request to the server sent by a client that specifies which website it is addressed to.
-Accordingly, this host header must be specified on the side of the web server, and the DNS contains the correct entry that matches the hostname and the ip address of the web server.
+Accordingly, this host header must be specified on the side of the web server, and the DNS contains the correct record that matches the hostname and the IP address of the IIS web server.

 Let’s suppose that you have a website running on IIS and listening 80 port.
 And you need to bind second website to the same port.